 publicize studies that support their views.
 But the evidence suggests

 that there isn't any simple lesson regarding the effects of video games

 on school performance.

-kids who regularly play video games are at a slightly increased risk for developing attention problems at school.
+In addition, studies suggest that kids who regularly play video games are at a slightly increased risk for developing attention problems at school.

 References: The effects of video games on school achievement